Learn about the earnest money deposit.

 However, don't let the thought of handing over earnest money scare you.
 Keep in mind that you do not have to know everything about the home when you first offer.
 That is why there are deadlines written into the real estate purchase contract so that you can look make your inspections.

-Working with an awesome real estate agent is an important part of the buying process as well.
+Working with an excellent real estate agent is an important part of the buying process as well.
 A great Realtor will keep you informed of your deadlines and ensure that you are completing all the necessary tasks within your time frames.

-If you are looking for a real estate agent in Northern Utah that will provide you with great customer service and care, then give Minh Duong and Angela Duong a call at 435-225-3153 or 435-225-5200.
+If you are looking for a real estate agent in Northern Utah that will provide you with excellent customer service and care, then give Minh Duong and Angela Duong a call at 435-225-3153 or 435-225-5200.
 'You can't go wrong using Duong!'

 Here are some additional links to more information you may find useful: